 If you worked at Sioux Falls Seminary and a number of students were only on campus for a few days each semester, what would you do?
 This has been the challenge of planning Kairos Project intensives.
 We want students to be fully trained.
 Fully alive.
 Our time on campus each semester is limited.

 A kingdom-minded partnership with Taylor Seminary continues to grow!
 What began as a partnership focused on online education, faculty development, and global theological education in June 2015 has deepened, resulting in integration of some systems, operational functions, and academic programming.

 Sioux Falls Seminary develops servants for their participation in the kingdom mission.
 This is our God-given mission.
 All of the Sioux Falls Seminary's resources belong to God.
 Our job as leaders is to seek God first.
 As we build this intimate relationship with God, it leads to good stewardship.

 Sioux Falls Seminary believes theological education works best when it integrates with and utilizes learning and formational experiences from kingdom-minded partners.
-We work diligently to find these partners and are excited to announce our new relationship with Kingswell in Middletown, OH.
-Kingswell brings a unique approach . . .
+We work diligently to find these partners and are excited to announce a new relationship Shift115 Worship Collective.